 Studies show that the very essence of putting pen to paper vastly reduces anxiety.
-So my starting point would be to take a seat, grab a hot drink and write a list of everything you feel that you need to do to create your art and for your Art Business.
+Therefore, I recommend that you take a seat, grab a hot drink, and write a list of everything you feel that you need to do to create your art and for your Art Business.
 Once you have done this you need to put this into a daily task list.

-Next schedule this into your daily routine.
+Next, schedule this into your daily routine.
 Map out your day either online or paper.
 Divide your day into 30 minutes slots putting your tasks into those slots.
 Make sure you include time for breaks and lunch.
-If you are trying to juggle getting work done and kids, it might be worth creating 30 minute work slots for concentrated work time.
-Set your kids to work/play (by you, age dependant) and ask for them not to ask questions during this time (I know, sometimes easier said than done!).
+If you are trying to juggle getting work done and kids, it might be worth creating 30-minute work slots for concentrated work time.
+Set your kids to work/play (by you, age dependant).
+Ask that they do not ask questions during this time (I know, sometimes easier said than done!).
 Time yourself, and once you have completed the 30 minutes, help the kids with whatever they need.
-You can then move onto less concentrated work such as answering emails.
+You can then move onto less concentrated work, such as answering emails.

-Above all have 3 tasks that you must complete each day.
-These are tasks that that go towards completing a project, so for example, a project might be to de-clutter cloak Cupboard.
-Task one may be pulling out anything that is no longer used and should be thrown away or taken to the charity shop, task two maybe to pull out anything that needs washing; and task three maybe to tidy the space.
+Above all,have 3 tasks that you must complete each day.
+These are tasks that go towards completing a project, so for example, a project might be to de-clutter the cloak Cupboard.
+Task one may be pulling out anything that is no longer used and should be thrown away or taken to the charity shop.
+Task two may be to pull out anything that needs washing; task three might be to tidy the space.
 The same can be done for work projects.

-Finally, although the onset of COVID-19 maybe a time when direct selling through Exhibitions and Galleries is out of the question for a short period at least; now is the opportunity to produce your art in abundance and to work on the Business side of things.
-Schedule tasks such as improving your social media – posting every day, working on new images or branding for your website, and most importantly selling Online!
-With all of us being house bound for the time being; opportunities have never been more abundant online.
+Finally, although the onset of COVID-19 maybe a time when direct selling through Exhibitions and Galleries is out of the question for a short period at least; now is the opportunity to produce your art without distractions and work on the business side of things.
+Schedule tasks such as improving your social media.
+This might include posting every day, working on new images, branding for your website, and most importantly selling Online!
+With all of us being housebound for the time being; opportunities have never been more abundant online.